man-of-purpose/Nearby-Drivers/README.md

-# Introduction
+# Introduction - Nearby Drivers app 🚘
 Hi!
-I worked on this technical test last month for a company called Heetch in France, and the test was to build an app that pulls the nearest Heetch drivers into a list view.
+I worked on this technical test last month for a company called Heetch in France, and the primary task was to build an app that pulls the nearest Heetch drivers into a list view.
 However, they already hired someone else who had completed all stages of the interview before I did.
 Hence, they had to stop my interview process.

 I am submitting this as my Paconiq test because it was stated in the Payconiq technical assessment document that I can submit an already existing project/repo I worked on recently.
 Please see more details about the technical test below:

+# Frameworks and approaches
+- Layer modularization(Domain, data, and UI layer) ✅.
+For a larger project with teams assigned to specific features, I would prefer feature modularization.
+- Koin for dependency injection ✅
+- RxJava ✅
+- MVVM design pattern ✅
+- Retrofit for networking ✅
+- And other great frameworks ✅

 # Technical Test Instructions (Word for word from my Heetch interview)
 As you'll see, the app right now doesn't do much.